geopm/geopm/service/docs/source/build.rst

 =======================

-These are build instructions for an administrator that would like to install the GEOPM Service based on a checkout of the geopm git repository.
+These are build instructions for an administrator that would like to install the GEOPM Service based on a checkout of the GEOPM git repository.
 Following these instructions will enable the user to create RPM packages that can be installed on several Linux distributions.